Industrial Revolution: Clothing and consumer goods

 Consumers benefited from falling prices for clothing and household articles such as cast iron cooking utensils, and in the following decades, stoves for cooking and space heating.
 Coffee, tea, sugar, tobacco, and chocolate became affordable to many in Europe.
 The consumer revolution in England from the 17th to the mid-18th century had seen a marked increase in the consumption and variety of luxury goods and products by individuals from different economic and social backgrounds.
 With improvements in transport and manufacturing technology, opportunities for buying and selling became faster and more efficient.
 The expanding textile trade in the north of England meant the three-piece suit became affordable to the masses.
-Founded by potter and retail entrepreneur Josiah Wedgwood in 1759, Wedgwood fine china and porcelain tableware was became a common feature on dining tables.
+Founded by potter and retail entrepreneur Josiah Wedgwood in 1759, Wedgwood fine china and porcelain tableware became a common feature on dining tables.
 Rising prosperity and social mobility in the 18th century increased those with disposable income for consumption, and the marketing of goods for individuals, as opposed households, started to appear.

 With the rapid growth of towns and cities, shopping became an important part of everyday life.
 Window shopping and the purchase of goods became a cultural activity...and many exclusive shops were opened in elegant urban districts: in the Strand and Piccadilly in London, for example, and in spa towns such as Bath and Harrogate.
 Prosperity and expansion in manufacturing industries such as pottery and metalware increased consumer choice dramatically.
 Where once labourers ate from metal platters with wooden implements, ordinary workers now dined on Wedgwood porcelain.
 Consumers came to demand an array of new household goods and furnishings: metal knives and forks...rugs, carpets, mirrors, cooking ranges, pots, pans, watches, clocks, and a dizzying array of furniture.
 The age of mass consumption had arrived.

 — "Georgian Britain, The rise of consumerism", Matthew White, British Library.

 Winchester's High Street in 1853; the number of High Streets, the primary street for retail in Britain in towns and cities rapidly grew in the 18th century.